 When you want to get someone's attention for a particularly difficult issue like this, you should prepare for it.
 One way to prepare yourself and the person you want to talk to is to set aside time specifically for this, ask if there is an interest to listen, and invite and prepare the people you would like to talk to.
 You should make sure that the topic is clear in advance, as it can be perceived as a difficult topic to be surprised with.
 We must be aware that it is not an easy subject.
 People may have different ideas about what a nuclear war could mean and we must be aware that people deal with anxiety and worry very differently

-2. Acknowledge emotions
+2. Acknowledge feelings and emotions

 3. Check in before ending the conversation

-1. Focus your thoughts on some key factual statements.
+1. Focus on factual statements

 Nuclear war has not started.